 Competition is strong and you need an original, compelling application.
 Go here for more information.

 Prospective applicants are encouraged to take the grant-application workshops offered by the Department of Graduate Studies early in the fall semester.
 Go here for more information.

 Students holding a CGS may apply for the CGS Michael Smith Foreign Study Supplement.

 Other federal and provincial awards are listed on the Department of Graduate Studies web site.
 Go here for more information.

 Internal SFU awards are available through the Grad Awards and Adjudication System (GA3S or GA3).
-Students can use the system to apply for merit based graduate awards and scholarships that are administered by the Department of Graduate Studies.
+Students can use the system to apply for merit based graduate awards and scholarships that are administered by the Department of Graduate and Postdoctoral Studies.